linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 5 - Security Analysis/Chapter 17 - Macroeconomic and Industry Analysis.md

 # Key Economic Indicators

-Gross Domestic Product Gross domestic product, or GDP, is the measure of the economy's total production of goods and services.
+Gross domestic product, or GDP, is the measure of the economy's total production of goods and services.
 Rapidly growing GDP indicates an expanding economy with ample opportunity for a firm to increase sales.
 Another popular measure of the economy's output is industrial production.
 This statistic provides a measure of economic activity more narrowly focused on the manufacturing side of the economy.

 **Employment** The unemployment rate is the percentage of the total labor force (i.e., those who are either working or actively seeking employment) yet to find work.
 The unemployment rate measures the extent to which the economy is operating at full capacity.
 The unemployment rate is a factor related to workers only, but further insight into the strength of the economy can be gleaned by examining the use of other factors of production.
 For example, analysts look at the factory capacity utilization rate, which is the ratio of actual output from factories to potential output.